KevinGit9/Dependency-Search/README.md

 3. Run the script Upload-SBOM
 This will upload the generated sboms to your local MongoDB.

-4. Restore the backend dependencies and start API.
+4. Restore the backend dependencies and start API
 To restore the dependencies:
 ```
 dotnet restore